Rule of law dispute deepens as rulings by Polish and EU courts clash | Law-Order

 Interim measures imposed on the Polish judicial system by the top European court are against the Polish constitution, Poland's Constitutional Tribunal said on Wednesday, accelerating the collision course between Warsaw and Brussels.

-The ruling is one of two that will be handed down by the tribunal this week that some observers say call into question the primacy of European Union law, potentially jeopardising Poland's continued membership of the 27-nation bloc.
+For the second time this week, the tribunal was addressing cases that call into question the primacy of European Union law.
+Some observers say this could jeopardise Poland's continued membership of the 27-nation bloc.
 "With the best will to interpret the constitution, it is impossible to find in it the powers of the (EU) Court of Justice to suspend Polish laws concerning the system of Polish courts," said Constitutional Tribunal judge Bartlomiej Sochanski.

 Wednesday's ruling in Warsaw came as a result of proceedings initiated by Brussels against Poland, as part of which the Court of Justice of the European Union (CJEU) told Warsaw last year to suspend a panel it had created to discipline judges.
 The panel - the Polish Supreme Court's disciplinary chamber - asked the tribunal whether such a suspension was constitutional.